-In each CC subset, CC samples were randomly categorised to the derivation and validation sets in a 2:1 ratio.
-Both derivation and validation sets were compared using the chi-square or Fisher's exact test, as appropriate.
-For each CC subset derivation set, univariate analysis was performed between variables and CC GW crossing success by the chi-square or Fisher's exact test, as appropriate.
-After these univariate analyses, variables with statistical significance (p<0.10) were analysed with a multivariable model using logistic regression analysis.
+In each CC subset, CC samples were randomly categorized to the derivation and validation sets in a 2:1 ratio.
+Both derivation and validation sets were compared using Chi-square or Fisher's exact test, as appropriate.
+For each CC subset derivation set, univariate analysis was performed between variables and CC GW crossing success by Chi-square or Fisher's exact test, as appropriate.
+After these univariate analyses. variables with statistical significance (P < 0.10) were analyzed by a multivariable model using logistic regression analysis.
 The prediction score model was defined by comparison with a beta coefficient for each CC subset.
-The summed score for each CC subset was graded into three categories - easy, intermediate, and difficult.
-To confirm the accuracy of the prediction score model, a receiver operating characteristic (ROC) curve analysis was performed using the derivation and validation sets14.
-Furthermore, an analysis of GW trends in each angiographic variable was conducted.
-All statistical analysis was performed using R software, version 3.4.1 (R Foundation for Statistical Computing, Vienna, Austria).
-Continuous variables were summarised as mean and SD; p<0.05 was considered statistically significant.
+The summed score for each CC subset was graded into three categories: easy, intermediate, and difficult.
+To confirm the accuracy of the prediction score model, a receiver-operator characteristics (ROC) curve analysis was performed using the derivation and validation sets.
+Furthermore, analysis of GW trends in each angiographic variable was conducted.
+All statistical analysis was performed using R software (packaged version 3.4.1; The R Foundation for Statistical Computing, Vienna, Austria).
+Continuous variables were summarized as mean and SD.
+P < 0.05 was considered statistically significant.